Black Pepper and Long Pepper belong to piperaceae family.

 *Malabar Peppercorns– This variety is found in Malabar area.
 This is also sometimes referred as original pepper variety originating from the malabar coast.

-*Tellicherry Bold Peppercorns– Tellicherry Bold Peppercorns are large in size as compared to other black pepper because of the many factors including soil, climatic condition and berry are harvested when color reaches from green to yellow, orange and ultimately red and then it is harvested.
+*Tellicherry Bold Peppercorns– Tellicherry Bold Peppercorns are large in size as compared to other black pepper because of the many factors including soil, climatic condition and berry are harvested when color reaches from green to yellow, orange and ultimately red and after harvested its graded.
 Flavor is complex and aromatic.
 Also it is mostly derived from karimunda and Balankotta vine.

 *Tellicherry Special Extra Bold Peppercorns – This is also locally know as Elephant pepper, Uthirankota and know as Vadakkan(Bolt mani) in Coorg.
-It is very big in size, generally it is bigger than 6mm in dried form.
+It is very big in size even in dried form.
 However it is not easy to locate this vine any longer.
 Very few farmers have preserved this vine.
 It is hot and contains lot of volatile oil.
 It is very expensive because of the quantity derived from the vine.

 *Long pepper– This is also known as pippali/thippali in India. long pepper has more spice content and was used widely before black pepper and chili peppers.
 It is widely used in ayurvedic medicines. long peppercorn fruit spikes protrude upwards whereas black pepper will be pointing downwards.
 It also doesn’t have peppercorns embedded on the surface of the fruit like black pepper.
 Ancients texts say black pepper originated from long pepper.